 The Alpine Zoo is home to a large collection of alpine creatures, including bears and ibexes, and makes a great day out for the whole family.

-To get there, you can walk up the hill to the zoo – just 20 minutes from the city centre – or take the Hungerburgbahn (funicular railway), which the kids are sure to love.
+To get to Alpenzoo Innsbruck, you can walk up the hill to the zoo – just 20 minutes from the city centre – or take the Hungerburgbahn (funicular railway), which the kids are sure to love.

-You can also continue on from Hungerburg by cable car to Nordkette, which is known as Top of Innsbruck.
+You can take the Innsbruck cable car and continue on from Hungerburg to Nordkette, which is known as Top of Innsbruck.
 At 2,256 metres above sea level, you are guaranteed fantastic 360° views over the city and the mountains.

 Tyrolean Folk Evening